Suspension of Financial Aid

 The appeals form is linked in Step 1 below.
 Your appeal must include supporting documentation of your extenuating circumstances that contributed to your failure to maintain good academic standing, as well as what has changed that will allow you to regain good academic standing with continued financial aid.
 Be sure your name and student number are on all documents.

-Explain the circumstances contributing to your inability to maintain Satisfactory Academic Progress.
+Be sure to include a Typed and Signed, Personal Statement which explains the circumstances contributing to your inability to maintain Satisfactory Academic Progress.
 You must address all unsuccessful courses and how your circumstances have changed.
 In addition, if you have completed more courses than those required for your program, you must also explain the reasons why you have failed to graduate in a reasonable timeframe.
 Be sure to describe what has changed and your plan for making satisfactory progress.

 - letters from health providers